 ScienceOpen Collections are thematic groups of preprints and peer-reviewed research papers drawn from a variety of publishers and journals.
-To build your own, simply drop us a message here.
+To build your own, apply for collection editor status here.

 What is a Collection?

 - The major aim of ScienceOpen Collections is to provide a community space for the creation, distribution and evaluation of scholarly information.

 - ScienceOpen Collections are thematic groups of research articles that transcend journals and publishers to transform how we collate and build upon scientific knowledge.

 - ScienceOpen Collections provide editorial management and quality assurance for themed groups of articles drawn from across a huge range of publishers and journals.